TylerLu/EDUGraphAPI-Python/README.md

 2. Fork this repository to your GitHub account.

+3. Replace `/webjobs/sync_data/app_only_cert.pfx` with your certificate if you plan to use yours.

-3. Click the Deploy to Azure Button:
+4. Click the **Deploy to Azure** Button:

    [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOfficeDev%2FO365-EDU-Python-Samples%2Fmaster%2Fazuredeploy.json)

-4. Fill in the values in the deployment page and select the **I agree to the terms and conditions stated above** checkbox.
+5. Fill in the values in the deployment page and select the **I agree to the terms and conditions stated above** checkbox.

    ![](Images/azure-auto-deploy.png)